Xuecheng-Liu/Portfolio-Manager/doc/design.md

-# Component
+# Components
-- data fetching
+## Data Fetching
-  fetch the market data from Yahoo Finance and store it in the csv files
+  - Fetch the market data from Yahoo Finance and store it in the csv files
-- feature engineering
+## Feature Engineering
-  process the raw data and add artificial features based on raw data for later training
+  - Process the raw data and add artificial features based on raw data for later training
-- model setup
+## Model Setup
-  use tensor flow to initilize the LSTM model
+  - Use tensor flow to initilize the LSTM model
-- hyperparameter tuning
+## Hyperparameter Tuning
-  find the best number of hidden layer, number of neurons per layer and drop rate for the model
+  - Find the best number of hidden layer, number of neurons per layer and drop rate for the model
-- prediction function
+## Prediction Function
-  use data fetching component to get the target input data and output the predicted return of stocks
+  - Use data fetching component to get the target input data and output the predicted return of stocks
+## Factor Selction & Scoring Criteria
-- factor selction and calculation select a particular factor and output the score of a particular stock
+  - Select a particular factor and output the score of a particular stock
-- stock ranking
+## Stock Ranking
-  rank the stocks within a particular sector based on factor selection and calculation
+  - Rank the stocks within a particular sector based on factor selection and calculation
-- portfolio construction
+## Portfolio Construction
-  calculate the weight based on risk tolerance, expected return and target stocks.
+  - Calculate the weight based on risk tolerance, expected return and target stocks.
-- trend plotting
+## Graph Plotting
-  given the stock symbol and plot the trend of that stock in different time horizons
+  - Given the stock ticker and plot the trend of that stock in different time horizons
-- UI design
+## UI design
-  (to do)
+  - (to do)